marcinbiegun/n23.pl/_posts/2017-01-15-sendy-docker.md

 ![Sendy deployment with Docker](/assets/sendy_docker.png)

-If you look for a simple, inexpensive and solid newsletter service, I can recommend Sendy - it's a self-hosted (PHP and MySQL) system using Amazon SES service to deliver emails.
+If you look for a simple, inexpensive and solid newsletter service, I can recommend [Sendy](https://sendy.co) - it's a self-hosted (PHP and MySQL) system using Amazon SES to deliver emails.

-It costs $59 + about $5/month for SES deliveries - at least 10x cheaper
-that MailChimp or GetResponse.
+It costs $59 for a license + a few dollars monthly for SES deliveries, in my case it's 20x cheaper that MailChimp or GetResponse.

-I didn't find any clear end-to-end instructions how to install Sendy , so I've prepared my own [Docker-Sendy](https://github.com/marcinbiegun/docker-sendy) configuration, which will get you a running Sendy instance in few easy steps.
+I didn't find any clear end-to-end instructions how to install Sendy, so I've prepared my own [Docker-Sendy](https://github.com/marcinbiegun/docker-sendy) configuration which will get you a running Sendy instance in few easy steps.

 ## Prerequisites